Deep-Energy: Unsupervised Training of Deep Neural Networks: Proposed Approach

+The first term in Equation (\ref{eq:Energy}) is a ``smoothness term'', ensuring that adjacent pixels with similar colors have similar output probabilities.
+Conversely, the weights of adjacent pixels in discontinuous regions should be close to zero, allowing for different probabilities in the output.
+The second is a ``data term'', encouraging fidelity to the input seeds.
+The final loss function for training our DNN is a tensor-friendly version of Equation (\ref{eq:Energy}), explained in details in Appendix \ref{s:appendix}.

+Returning to our \emph{Deep Energy} paradigm, our aim is to use it in order to put forward an alternative and faster way for handling this segmentation task.
+Given a set of input images and their seeds, $\{\bI^m,\bX^m\}_{m=1}^M$, our loss module computes the corresponding matrices $\{\bL^m, \bQ^m\}_{m=1}^M$, and optimizes for the parameters $\theta$ of the network $\bY_p(\bI^m,\bX^m;\theta)$, such that its prediction over all training examples $\{\bY^m\}_{m=1}^M$ minimizes the expected energy function described above.
+After training has finalized, the network has learned to approximate the output probability $\bY^{test}$, corresponding to a new set of image and seeds $\{\bI^{test},\bX^{test}\}$, done via a simple forward-pass operation.

-\subsection{Application: Image Matting}
+\subsection{Application 2: Image Matting}

-\smallpar{Background} A second energy function which will illustrate the Deep Energy approach comes from the problem of image matting.
-In this task, one extracts an object from its background by determining the opacity and color of each pixel in the foreground.
-The input is an RGB image $\bI$, which is a composition of the foreground image, $\bF$, and the background image, $\bB$.
-Each pixel $i$ in the image can be described by the matting equation:
+In image matting, an object is extracted from its background by determining the opacity and color of each pixel in the foreground.
+The input is an image, assumed to be a composite of foreground and background images, and the output is an alpha matte, indicating the opacity of the foreground versus the background in each pixel.
+The following is known as the ``matting equation'',